mjstahl/elementree/README.md

 import elementree from 'elementree'

 import {
-  attach,       // mount a view and app state to a selector html,         // don't escape HTML prepare,      // setup the rendering of a template with its state render,       // render JS template strings as HTML } from 'elementree'
+  merge,       // mount a view and app state to a selector join,      // setup the rendering of a template with its state html,         // don't escape HTML render,       // render JS template strings as HTML } from 'elementree'
 ```